Florida Truck Accident Attorneys

 - Improperly maintained brakes or tires

-- Weather Conditions: Another common cause of truck crashes involves weather conditions.
+- Weather Conditions: Another common cause of truck accidents involves weather conditions.
 Weather conditions have a major impact on the safety of big-rigs.
 Due to the heavy weight of the trucks and their loads, braking distance is often hampered by bad weather because big trucks cannot be stopped as quickly or steered as easily as cars.

-Injuries Caused from Florida Truck Crashes
+Injuries Caused from Florida Truck Accidents

 - Fractured bones

 - Neck strains

 - Deep lacerations

 - Amputated limbs

 Many of these injuries will require years of medical treatment and chronic pain management, which can also include lost wages and the inability for the injury victim to return to the occupation they held prior to the accident.
 As such, it is necessary for any settlement to reflect all of the costs of the injuries and necessary medical treatment.